julienandco/firebase_remote_config_localization_loader/README.md

 ## Getting started

-* Make sure you are using [Easy Localization](https://pub.dev/packages/easy_localization) to internationalize your app, as this pacakge provides an AssetLoader instance, which is defined in the Easy Localization package.
+* Make sure you are using [Easy Localization](https://pub.dev/packages/easy_localization) to internationalize your app, as this package provides an ```AssetLoader``` instance, which is defined in the Easy Localization package.

 ## Usage